liqotech/liqo/docs/pages/installation/_index.md

 #### Peer your clusters

-When you have installed Liqo on your clusters, you can decide to peer them to offload your applications on a different cluster as documented in [Post-Install section](/user/post-install).
+When you have installed Liqo on your clusters, you can decide to peer them to offload your applications on a different cluster as documented in [usage section](/usage).